 Here’s what he told us:

-Q. HBS turned down 8,686 applicants for the Class of 2018.
+Q. The Harvard MBA has a tricky acceptance rate.
 What can candidates do to stand out from the crowd?

 What they have in common is a dedication to excellence, a history of leadership in past and current endeavours, analytical ability, a moral compass that points true north, and a penchant for contributing to the success of a community, which is what HBS is.